 Arup has always had a special relationship with Sydney.
-It was Arup's work realising the design of Sydney Opera House in the 1960s that brought it international prominence, and Arup remains involved in building upgrades even today.
-Arup Sydney is a fully multidisciplinary design office.
+It was Ove Arup's work realising the design of Sydney Opera House in the 1960s that brought the firm to international prominence.
+The firm continues to partner its custodians in the care and upgrade of this extraordinary building today.

 Andrew PettiferLevel 10

 Australia email@example.com +61 (0) 2 9320 9320 Sydney, local time - 6:55 PM View on Google maps